You know who I’m talking about.

 The girl that posts her scraped up shins… #pride.

 Perhaps, a lot of cult-like strength and conditioning disciplines are pushing training and psychology too far toward the extreme… or maybe their clients take it the wrong way when the coaches reassure them that a bruise just means they tried hard.
-Regardless, something is backwards in fitness and the weightroom is getting a whole lot of recognition these days for injuries..
+Regardless, something is backward in fitness and the weight room is getting a whole lot of recognition these days for injuries.

 Remember when you were a kid?
 You accumulated all sorts of injuries, ranging from scrapes and contusions to breaks and lacerations.
 Pain is an evolutionary training tool designed to steer you away from behaviors and environments that aren’t healthy for you.
 In other words, if you broke your arm falling out of a tree, you either learned to keep a better grip on the branch or to stay the hell away from the tree altogether.
 Making a mistake didn’t use to be something you could feel proud of.
 People used to try to hide their mistakes from others.

 Enter the new fitness enthusiast.
-This type of zealot drives me crazy.
 He goes ass-over-teakettle off the plyo box and has a big split shin to prove it.
 Rather than absorb the stimuli the environment gave him and try to learn from a mistake, he gets back on the box and displays the same pattern of behavior that fortunately only resulted in a cut.
 This time.

 His newfound love for a warrior-like mentality has evolved into exhibiting scorn or disdain for those who don’t share his passion.
 He’ll also tell you about how cool it was to wear a sling for 8 weeks after trying to sloppily PR his snatch.